Marc Márquez: Ducati Lenovo Team (2025–)

-2025: Return to domination

 On 5 June 2024, it was announced that Márquez would join the factory Ducati team for the 2025 season on a two-year contract.
 This came as a surprise to some observers, as 2024 world champion Jorge Martín had already been promised the seat.
-There had been speculation over Márquez moving to the satellite Ducati team Pramac, but he publicly rejected this option.
+There had been speculation over Márquez moving to the satellite Ducati team Pramac, but he publicly announced "Pramac is not an option."
 Ducati feared they might lose him to another manufacturer, and he was swiftly signed to the factory team.
 Martín then defected to Aprilia.
-Márquez made his debut on a factory Ducati bike at the post-season test in Barcelona, followed by further encouraging tests in Sepang and Buriram.
+Márquez made his debut on a factory Ducati bike at the post-season test in Barcelona, followed by encouraging tests in Sepang and Buriram.

+2025: The comeback

 Márquez immediately reasserted his diminished authority over the grid.
-In the first two rounds in Thailand and Argentina, he took pole, won the sprint race, set the fastest lap, and won the main race.
-At the Circuit of the Americas, he seemed on course for this streak to continue, having taken both pole and the sprint.
+In the first two rounds in Thailand and Argentina, he took pole, won the sprint, set the fastest lap, and won the race.
+At the Circuit of the Americas, he seemed on course for this streak to continue, having taken both pole and won the sprint.
 The race was held in changeable conditions, and most riders had elected to start with wet tyres.
 On the starting grid, Márquez deliberately caused chaos by sprinting for his second bike minutes before the race start.
-Most other riders panicked and followed him.
-The race start was aborted.
-On its restart, Márquez powered into an early lead before crashing out of the race on the ninth lap.

-Márquez put in another dominant weekend in Qatar by once again winning everything.
-This was his first win at that circuit since his towering 2014 season.
-At Jerez, he won the sprint race but crashed out of third place in the main race.
-Due to the crashes in Texas and Jerez, Márquez trailed his brother by one point in the championship heading into Le Mans.
-He quickly recovered the lead there by winning the sprint, and finished second in the main race behind home hero Johann Zarco.
-At Silverstone, Márquez failed to win the sprint race, finishing second behind Álex.
+Enough riders panicked and followed him that the race start was aborted.
+On its restart, Márquez powered into an early lead before crashing on the ninth lap.
+In Qatar, Márquez took pole, the sprint, the fastest lap, and his first race win at that circuit since his towering 2014 season.
+At Jerez, he won the sprint but crashed out of third in the race.
+Due to the crashes in Texas and Jerez, Márquez trailed his brother by one championship point before Le Mans.
+He recovered the lead there by winning the sprint, and finished second in the race.
+At Silverstone, Márquez failed to win the sprint, finishing second behind Álex.
 Ducati struggled in the main race.
 Márquez crashed out of the lead but was saved by a race restart due to an oil spillage on track.
 Upon the restart, Márquez's ailing teammate Bagnaia fell to the midfield and crashed out, and Álex finished fifth.
 Márquez salvaged third place, extending his championship lead.